exitus1/Video-Scripts/proposal.md

 ## Budget & Duration:

-Max cap of $2,500/Month payable in Decred, invoiced via the Contractor Management System.
+Maximum cap of $2,700/Month payable in Decred, invoiced via the Contractor Management System.

 Starting immediately and ending in 6 months time.